munsanco/settle-ease/README.md

 1. Run program with local IDE (Eclipse).
 2. You will be prompted to enter the file path (refer to step 2 of Installation).
 3. Once the correct file path is entered, SettleEase will process the CSV contenst and the results will be rendered to the Console with the Report ID.
+4. SettleEase shall prompt you to enter in a Fuel Card number.
+5. If valid, SettleEase shall return to you the total spend for specified Fuel Card number.
+6. If invalid, SettleEase will let you know an error has occured.

 ## <a id="contributing"></a>Contributing